sidendev/scala-sandbox/README.md

 This is just a Scala sandbox project created for practice and experimentation.

-Practising topics found on Rock The JVM YouTube and other sources.
+Practising topics found on Rock The JVM and other sources.